coreboot/coreboot/Documentation/getting_started/gpio.md

 This configuration is often hooked into the mainboard's `enable_dev` callback, defined in its `struct chip_operations`.

+## Unconnected and unused pads

+In digital electronics, it is generally recommended to tie unconnected GPIOs to a defined signal like VCC or GND by setting their direction to output, adding an external pull resistor or configuring an internal pull resistor.
+This is done to prevent floating of the pin state, which can cause various issues like EMI, higher power usage due to continuously switching logic, etc.

+On Intel PCHs from Sunrise Point onwards, termination of unconnected GPIOs is explicitly not required, when the input buffer is disabled by setting the bit `GPIORXDIS` which effectively disconnects the pad from the internal logic.
+All pads defaulting to GPIO mode have this bit set.
+However, in the mainboard's GPIO configuration the macro `PAD_NC(pad, NONE)` can be used to explicitly configure a pad as unconnected.

+In case there are no schematics available for a board and the vendor sets a pad to something like `GPIORXDIS=1`, `GPIOTXDIS=1` with an internal pull resistor, an unconnected or otherwise unused pad can be assumed.
+In this case it is recommended to keep the pull resistor, because the external circuit might rely on it.

+Unconnected pads defaulting to a native function (input and output) usually don't need to be configured as GPIO with the `GPIORXDIS` bit set.
+For clarity and documentation purpose the macro may be used as well for them.

+Some pads configured as native input function explicitly require external pull-ups when unused, according to the PDGs:
+- eDP_HPD
+- SMBCLK/SMBDATA
+- SML0CLK/SML0DATA/SML0ALERT
+- SATAGP*

+If the board was designed correctly, nothing needs to be done for them explicitly, while using `PAD_NC(pad, NONE)` can act as documentation.
+If such a pad is missing the external pull resistor due to bad board design, the pad should be configured with `PAD_NC(pad, NONE)` anyway to disconnect it internally.

 ## Potential issues (gotchas!)

 There are a couple of configurations that you need to especially careful about,